 What Is Landlord Insurance?

-Landlord insurance covers the damages that tenants wreak on rental property.
+Landlord insurance covers the damages that tenants can wreak on your rental property.
 Depending on the policy, especially the basic policies, you may need to add additional extras or make a change to ensure the following items are covered:

 · Loss of rental income because a tenant broke the lease or defaulted